howtographql/howtographql/content/backend/graphql-node-typescript/1-project-setup.md

 ### Requirements

 - NodeJS installed on your operation system ([instructions](https://nodejs.org/en/download/package-manager/)).
 You can use any recent version (12/14/16).
-- Your favorite terminal configured (we are going to use it a lot!)
+- Your favorite terminal configured (you are going to use it a lot!)
 - Run `node -v`, `npm -v`, `npx -v` in your terminal and make sure these commands are available for use.

-### Creating Node+TypeScript project
+### Creating Node.js & TypeScript project

 This tutorial teaches you how to build a NodeJS project from scratch, so the first thing you need to do is create the directory that'll hold the files for your project: